hclpandv/azure-cloud-Learning/azure-rg.md

 * Like a project in GCP etc.
 * You must specify the Location where your resource group is created

-> everything which lives together, managed together and die together should stay in a same resource group
+> everything which lives together, managed together and die together should stay in a same resource group. if you delete resource group all the resources it contains will also be deleted

 ## Location